srmadscience/voltdb-nwaysettlement/README.md

 ## Why it's fast ##

 * The legwork of creating the transaction data is done by async single partition procedures.
-* While we use a multi partition write to finish the transactions, it only has 3 trips across the JNI bridge and only issues 4 or 5 SQL statements each pass.
+* While we use a multi partition write to finish the transactions, this is only when something has gone wrong.
+Under normal circumstances the system is all single partition calls, as the multi partition cleanup task has nothing to do.
 * Updating a user's balance is a single partition process that happens when a user reads their balance, at which point DONE transactions are accounted for.

 ## Why it works ##